SurriyaGokul/ML_Assignment4/README.md

     - **Poor Image Quality**: Blurry or poorly lit images can lead to incorrect predictions.
     - **Class Similarity**: Some classes might share visual characteristics, making them difficult to distinguish.
   - Analyzing a confusion matrix can help identify which classes are frequently misclassified and guide further improvements.

+ ### MLP Model Insights
+- MLP achieves a testing accuracy of 75%, comparable to VGG3 (75.5%), but its training accuracy (66.07%) and loss are much worse, showing poor generalization.
+- VGG16 (all layers tuned) significantly outperforms MLP with a testing accuracy of 95%.
+- VGG models leverage convolutional layers to extract spatial features, essential for image data.
+MLP lacks these layers and struggles to handle image hierarchies effectively.
+- MLP is unsuitable for image tasks without feature extraction.
+VGG models are better for both accuracy and robustness, even with comparable parameter counts.